Search This Blog

 Perhaps Millington was as much fed up with the backbiting and factional nature of the town as regards the bridge as the engineering challenges it presented.

 Enter William Tierney Clark.
 Millington's design was junked in favour of one of his.
 Clark had built a similar bridge at Hammersmith and it was still standing which was pretty much the sole criterion on which he got the job.
 Marlow was nervous and it wanted reassurance.
-(It was initially expected that engineer Mr Savage of St Katherine's Docks would take over the project.)
+(Engineer Savage of St Katherine's Docks does not seem to have continued in his role.)

 So what could go wrong?